sudotliu/sudotliu.github.io/_portfolio/aqueduct_adventures.md

 intended).
 We decided to use many small "particles" of water that would flow from a starting reservoir tank to an ending one, and early testing gave us confidence that the effect was convincing enough.
-However, when we increased the amount of water in the first level of the game, it became apparent that the game was extremely computationally expensive.
-Every time we loaded the level, all the water "particles" in the starting reservoir would bounce against each other and cause a rippling effect of interactions that quickly compounded and slowed the game performance to an unresponsive crawl.
+However, when we increased the amount of water in the first level of the game, it became apparent that things were extremely computationally expensive.
+Every time we loaded the level, all the water "particles" in the starting reservoir would bounce against each other and cause a rippling effect of interactions that quickly compounded and slowed performance to an unresponsive crawl.
 Things would improve as the water spread out while progressing through the level, but the same issue occurred again at the end of the level when the water accumulated in the ending reservoir.